Four Corners

 The Four Corners is a region of the Southwestern United States consisting of the southwestern corner of Colorado, southeastern corner of Utah, northeastern corner of Arizona, and northwestern corner of New Mexico.
 Most of the Four Corners region belongs to semi-autonomous Native American nations, the largest of which is the Navajo Nation, followed by Hopi, Ute, and Zuni tribal reserves and nations.
 The Four Corners region is part of a larger region known as the Colorado Plateau and is mostly rural, rugged, and arid.
+The largest state in the region is New Mexico, which is the fifth-largest state of the fifty states.

-The Four Corners area is named after the quadripoint at the intersection of approximately 37° north latitude with 109° 03' west longitude, where the boundaries of the four states meet, and are marked by the Four Corners Monument.
+The Four Corners area is named after the quadripoint at the intersection of approximately 37° north latitude with 109° 03′ west longitude, where the boundaries of the four states meet, and is marked by the Four Corners Monument.
 It is the only location in the United States where four states meet.
 In addition to the monument, commonly visited areas within Four Corners include Monument Valley, Mesa Verde National Park, Chaco Canyon, Canyons of the Ancients National Monument and Canyon de Chelly National Monument.
 The most populous city in the Four Corners region is Farmington, New Mexico, followed by Durango, Colorado.

+Prehistory and Indigenous history

+Paulette F. C. Steeves, in The Indigenous Paleolithic of the Western Hemisphere, argues for a significantly earlier Indigenous presence in North America than is usually considered the case, supported by archaeological evidence and Indigenous oral histories.
+Her work challenges long-held assumptions about the timing and nature of human migration into the Americas.

+By the time of European contact, the region was home to complex societies such as the Ancestral Puebloans, known for their cliff dwellings, kivas, and extensive trade networks.
+Charles C. Mann, in 1491: New Revelations of the Americas Before Columbus, highlights the sophisticated agricultural, political, and spiritual systems present across the Americas before colonization.
+Craig Childs, in House of Rain: Tracking a Vanished Civilization Across the American Southwest, retraces ancient migration routes and settlements in the Southwest, offering insights into how the environment and cultural memory shaped the lives of the people who lived in the Four Corners.
+His work reveals that the land itself holds clues to long-standing Indigenous relationships with place, ceremony, and survival in an arid and challenging landscape.

 History

-The United States acquired the four corners region from Mexico after the end of the Mexican–American War in 1848.
+The United States acquired the Four Corners region from Mexico after the end of the Mexican–American War in 1848.
 In 1863 Congress created the Arizona Territory from the western part of New Mexico Territory.
 The boundary was legally defined as a line running due south from the southwest corner of Colorado Territory, which had been created in 1861.
 This was an unusual act of Congress, which almost always defined the boundaries of new territories as lines of latitude or longitude, or following rivers, but seldom as extensions of other boundaries.